siMobin/Gemini-Echo/README.md

 <img src="https://github.com/siMobin/siMobin/raw/main/animated-flame-01.gif" width="21px" align="left"/>
 <img src="https://github.com/siMobin/siMobin/raw/main/animated-flame-01.gif" width="21px" align="right"/>
 <div style="text-align: center; font-style: italic" align="center" padding="60px">
 <b>Gemini Echo</b> is a conversational AI chatbot that interacts with its user as a <a href="#usage">♀</a> partner <code>(system_instructions)</code>.
-It can understand and analyze text, images, videos, audio, and documents.
+It can understand and analyze text, images, videos, audio, and documents also it can generate/modify image.
 Additionally, it has memorization capabilities, allowing it to retain and recall information for the future.
 </div>

 ####